 types that you may encounter and their respective roles within the colony

 • Kings and queens initiate the colony and continue producing hundreds to

 thousands of fertilised eggs per day.

-mechanisms include: mechanical attack via biting with large mandibles,
+mechanisms include mechanical attack via biting with large mandibles,

 chemical attack by secreting toxic or repellant chemicals, and physical

-defence by blocking access galleries with their bodies.
+defense by blocking access galleries with their bodies.
 The head and

 mandible shape of soldier termites is important for identification.